TAG Airlines Compensation and Reimbursement for Cancelled and Delayed Flights

 Compensation for TAG Airlines Flight Delay

-When a flight is delayed for three or more hours, the airline is obligated to pay compensation.
-If the flight is delayed for 5 hours or more, the passenger can expect a ticket refund or another flight to the final destination.
+When a flight is delayed for 3+ hours, the airline is obligated to pay compensation.
+If the flight is delayed for 5 hours or more, the passenger is entitled to a ticket refund or another flight to the final destination.

-Furthermore, in such situations, the airline must also provide a passenger with beverages, some food, and accommodation.
-See essential details on compensation in the table below:
+Furthermore, this is the case when the airline must also provide a passenger with food, drinks, and accommodation.
+See key information on compensation in the table below:

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance